prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

-The :func:`.calcSurfaceCavities` function provides several parameters that can be used to tune the detection and selection of surface cavities, including min_volume, max_volume, min_depth, max_depth, min_tetrahedra, max_tetrahedra, as well as r1, r2, and sparsity.
+The :func:`.calcSurfaceCavities` function provides several parameters that can be used to tune the detection and selection of surface cavities, including min_volume, max_volume, min_depth, max_depth, min_tetrahedra, max_tetrahedra, as well as surf_radius, inner_radius, and sparsity.
 In the example below, only surface cavities with volumes between 500 and 1000 Å³ are selected and saved to a file specified by the output_path parameter, :file:`surf_cav_MinMax_volume.pqr`.

 .. ipython:: python